Effective Orientifolds from Broken Supersymmetry: The Effective Orientifolds of the Background

 We can now turn to the simpler task of identifying the charges lying at the ends of the interval.
 To this end, we take as our starting point the naive action for the four-form gauge potential, \beq{}{}{} {\cal S} \ = \ - \ \frac{1}{2\times 5!\,k_{10}^2} \ \int d^{10}\,x \sqrt{-g} \ {\cal H}_{MNPQR}\ {\cal H}^{MNPQR} \ , \eeq which must be supplemented by the self-duality condition.
 In the bulk the equation of motion is \beq \partial_M \left[ \sqrt{- g}\ {\cal H}^{MNPQR} \right] \ = \ 0 \ , \eeq and taking into account the detailed form of the background in eqs.~\eqref{back_epos_fin2} one can see that, for $0 < z< z_m$,~\footnote{In our conventions $\epsilon_{0123}=1= - \epsilon^{0123}$, and this choice determines the overall sign in eq.~\eqref{BCHT3}.} \beq \sqrt{- g} \ {\cal H}^{\mu\nu\rho\sigma z} \ = \ H \ \epsilon^{\mu\nu\rho\sigma} \ . \eeq With ${\cal H}$ vanishing outside the interval one can thus conclude that \beq \partial_z \left[ \sqrt{- g} \ {\cal H}^{\mu\nu\rho\sigma z}\right] \ = \ H \ \epsilon^{\mu\nu\rho\sigma} \, \Big[ \delta(z) \ - \ \delta(z_m - z)\Big] \ . \eeq More precisely, these results could be obtained resorting to the Henneaux-Teitelboin action~\cite{henneaux}, which can be adapted to the presence of the boundaries at the ends of the internal interval, compatibly with the full residual symmetry of the background, but the conclusion is at any rate that the bulk action should be supplemented with the contribution \beq{}{}{} {\cal S}_Q \ = \ - \ \frac{1}{k_{10}^2} \ \int_{\partial\,{\cal M}_{10}} {\cal B} \, \wedge\,{\cal H}_5^{(0)} \ . \eeq However, writing \beq {\cal H}_{5} \ = \ {\cal H}_5^{(0)}{} \ + \ d\,{\cal B} \ , \eeq and taking into account that $d\left({\cal B} \wedge {\cal B}\right) = 2 \,{\cal B} \wedge d\,{\cal B}$, eq.~\eqref{BCHT2} is equivalent to the background independent expression \beq{}{}{} {\cal S}_Q \ = \ - \ \frac{1}{k_{10}^2} \ \int_{\partial\,{\cal M}_{10}} {\cal B} \, \wedge\,{\cal H}_{5} \ . \eeq Finally, after integrating over the internal torus, one can conclude that ${\cal S}_Q$ adds to the five--dimensional effective action resulting from the compactification the terms \beq{}{}{}{} {\cal S}_Q \ = \ \lim_{z^\star \to 0, \, Z^\star \to z_m}\left[- \ \frac{\Phi}{k_{10}^2} \int_{{\cal M}_4\left(Z^\star\right)} {\cal B} \ + \ \frac{\Phi}{k_{10}^2} \int_{{\cal M}_4\left(z^\star\right)} {\cal B}\ \right]\ , \eeq where $\Phi$ denotes, as in eq.~\eqref{tension}, the five--form flux over the internal torus.
 This expression associates opposite five--form charges to the two endpoints of the internal interval.
 In particular, the contribution at the left end captures precisely the positive charge of the effective $O_3$ orientifold at $r = 0$, and comparing with eq.~\eqref{tension} finally shows that the magnitudes of the charge and tension present there are such that \beq{}{}{} Q \ = \ - \ T \ , \eeq consistently with the analysis in~\cite{ms22_1}.

-Summarizing, the low--energy five--dimensional theory for the background of eqs.~\eqref{back_epos_fin2} hosts, at one end of the interval, an effective BPS $O_3$ orientifold with negative tension and positive five--form charge.
-At the other end, the low--energy effective action contains an extrinsic curvature term and a singular tension term, but the corresponding charge is, as expected, opposite to the one present at the origin.
+Summarizing, the low--energy five--dimensional theory for the background of eqs.~\eqref{back_epos_fin2} hosts, at one end of the interval, an effective BPS $O_3$ orientifold with negative tension and positive five--form charge, {whose opposite values are proportional to the five-form flux on the internal torus.} At the other end, the low--energy effective action contains an extrinsic curvature term and a singular tension term, but the corresponding charge is, as expected, opposite to the one present at the origin.